Omarosa Manigault Newman says she quit White House job, wasn't fired

 The White House also said that Newman's departure would take effect on Jan.
 20, exactly a year after Trump was sworn in.
 It was unclear whether Newman would be allowed to return to the White House to serve out those remaining 38 days in light of Wednesday night's disclosure.

-The timing of Newman's departure was unexpected, said a White House official, who said the president was fonder of her than people might realize.
+The timing of Newman's departure was unexpected, said a White House official, who said the president was fonder of her than people realized.

 That's likely due to their long history together.